AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* This project is adapted from the original AddressBook Level 3 (AB3) project created by the SE-EDU initiative
+* This project is adapted from the original AddressBook Level 3 (AB3) project created by the SE-EDU initiative.
-  .
   We would like to acknowledge and thank the following sources and contributors whose work formed the foundation of this project.
 * Documentation adapted from SE-EDU’s User Guide and Developer Guide
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**